 Relations between society and the geologic environment.
-Focus on geologic hazards such as floods, landslides, volcanoes, and earthquakes; geologic resources such as metals, fossil fuels, and water; and environmental challenges such as groundwater contamination.
+Focus on geologic hazards such as floods, landslides,volcanoes, and earthquakes; geologic resources such as metals, fossil fuels, and water; and environmental challenges such as groundwater contamination.
 Lab includes required field trips.
-Semester Hours 4.0
+This course satisfies the Modes of Inquiry requirement for Understanding the Natural World.
+This course satisfies the proficiency requirement for Oral Communication in the disciplines.